 From the outside, Casa Amatller is a beautiful sight.
 The most striking element of the building is the stepped façade that resembles a bar of chocolate; a clear tribute to its owner, who was also a chocolate manufacturer.
 Puig i Cadafalch was clearly inspired by the Netherlands and mixed those influences with Catalan Gothic.
 The various sculptures were made by, among others, Eusebi Arnau and Alfons Jujol, two of the best artists of the time.

 The house itself consists of a ground floor with a garage, kitchens, and staff rooms.
-On the first floor lived the Amatller family, with associated bedrooms, living room, and music room.
+On the first floor lived the Amatller family, with associated bedrooms, living room, office and music room.
 The building consists of three more floors and a roof terrace.

 Faborit Café